hexadecimalH/cicada-docs/_docs/diving-in/request.md

 ### Getting Request URI

-Every HTTP request has it's URI that identifies the requested application resource. .
+Every HTTP request has its URI that identifies the requested application resource.
 The HTTP request URI has several parts:

 * Scheme \(e.g.`http`or `https`\)
 * Host \(e.g.`example.com`\)